adaltas/node-nikita/docs/content/about/tutorial.md

 The Redis `PING` command is expected to return `PONG` if the server is healthy.
 Let's take this use case to illustrate the usage of the `relax` and `shy` metadata properties.

-The `relax` metadata sends the error to the result output without throwing an exception, thus allowing the Nikita session to exit gracefully while printing `✘` in case of any error.
+The `relax` metadata sends the error to the resulting output without throwing an exception, thus allowing the Nikita session to exit gracefully while printing `✘` in case of any error.

-Similarly, the `shy` metadata will allow us to set the status to `true`, but print `-` on success without modifying the status of parent `nikita.call` action, because it is not considered as a change of its state.
+Similarly, the `shy` metadata will allow us to set the status to `true`, but print `-` on success without modifying the status of the parent `nikita.call` action, because it is not considered as a change of its state.

 ```js
 nikita